mohibkhan2001/Acme-Bistro/README.md

 # Acme Bistro - Restaurant Landing Page

-Welcome to the **Acme Bistro** project!
-This repository contains the code for a modern, responsive restaurant landing page designed and developed by Mohib Khan.
-The landing page features a sleek design with sections for the restaurant's brand, chef's specials, and an interactive menu.
+Welcome to the **Acme Bistro** restaurant landing page project!
+This project showcases a modern, responsive, and visually appealing design for a restaurant's online presence.
+It includes features like a parallax effect, interactive menu items, category filtering, and more.

 ## Table of Contents